punit-squadcast/sq-doc/integrations/alert-source-integrations-native/checkmk.md

 + Enter a Username and, optionally, a Full name for the Squadcast user.

-{{site.data.alerts.green-note-check}}
+{% hint style="info" %}
 <b>Pro Tip: </b>
-<br/><br/><p>You will find it beneficial to set the full name to match the name of your Squadcast service if you will plan to configure Checkmk hosts and services to alert multiple Squadcast services and not just one.</p>
+<p>You will find it beneficial to set the full name to match the name of your Squadcast service if you will plan to configure Checkmk hosts and services to alert multiple Squadcast services and not just one.</p>
 {% endhint %}

 + Do not enter a password for this user; instead **check** `disable the login to this account`.
 This step is done as this account exists solely to send notifications to the Squadcast script.